davepersing/elevator-platform/README.md

 -  Implement capacity check in elevator scheduling to ensure elevator is not overburdened.
 -  Separate CLI for new passenger and elevator status.
 -  Admin mode to drive maintenance mode.
+-  Maintenance mode currently immediately unloads passengers on the current floor, but does not change state to STATE_UNLOADING.
+Maintenance needs to be stored in the status struct.
 -  Improvements to how requests are scheduled.
 Possibilities include moving scheduling HTTP API into its own server rather than being included with the elevator.
 -  General code clean up.
 -  Dashboard for elevator status.